owagner/knx2mqtt/README.md

   IP address (interface) to use for originating EIBnet/IP messages.
 No default, mainly useful in ROUTING mode to specify the multicast interface.

-- knx.groupaddresstable
+- knx.ets4projectfile

-  A ETS4 group address export file in XML format.
+  A ETS4 exported projectfile.
 No default.
-If specified, received group addresses are translated to their assigned names before they are published.
+Will be used to determine group address names and DPTs.

 - mqtt.broker

   ServerURI of the MQTT broker to connect to.
 Defaults to "tcp://localhost:1883".